Tareqhasanmunna/Tareqhasanmunna/README.md

 In the journey so far, I've gained a solid understanding of various languages and technologies.
 Here's a brief overview:

-- **Languages:** I've worked with the classics like C and C++, explored the realms of Java, delved into the world of Assembly language, and danced with databases using MySQL.
+- **Languages:** I've worked with the classics like C and C++, explored the realms of Java, Python, HTML, and CSS; delved into the world of Assembly language, and danced with databases using MySQL.

 - **Concepts:** I've wrapped my head around Object-Oriented Programming, so now inheritance, encapsulation, and polymorphism are like old friends.
 Database management is another area I've mastered, handling data like a pro.